Fringe - "The Box" (3.02)

 To what I am referring, of course, is The F

 ringe Podcast having said last last season that they were a bit disappointed that in the second season finale, everything was tied up.
 In "Northwest Passage" (2.20), Peter goes to the Other Side, and in the second half of the finale (2.22), he is brought home.
 Therefore, yes, Peter is no longer on the Other Side, but that does not mean that that arc is over.
 First of all, he still has issues that he needs to work out with Walter, and second of all, we don't know that Peter isn't going to end up over there again; that could, after all, be why Bolivia is here, and speaking of her presence here, don't get me wrong, she annoys me to no end, and I want her to go back where she belongs, but she is funny; you have to admit that.
 It is very entertaining to see how strikingly different Bolivia is from Olivia, and Bolivia, as we saw from the second season finale, is very, very confident and seemingly fearless, whereas Olivia is quite the opposite; she is doubtful and incredibly fearful.
-Bolivia's smug, confident, cat-like personality is fun to watch, especially since we are not used to seeing that kind of acting from Anna.
+Bolivia's smug and confident personality is fun to watch, especially since we are not used to seeing that kind of acting from Anna.
 I love how she asks Newton, "Who's Bono?" pronouncing it "Bo-No." I guess that U2 doesn't exist on the Other Side.
 It figures, though, that the Other Side would have the technology to remove Bolivia's tattoo.
 One theory that I remember positing at the end of the last season was that our team will discover that Olivia is actually Bolivia by noticing the tattoo, but that possibility is now ruled out.

 I love how Walter calls Astrid (who we get a lot more of in this episode than usual, thank God) "Aspirin."
 Sometimes, I really do wonder if he does that on purpose.
 He knows Astrid well enough by now to know her name, and the two of them are very close now.
 He spends more time with her than he does anyone on the team, and why in God's name would he mistake her name for "Aspirin"?
 I think that, sometimes, he just likes to bust hump, and I absolutely loved the music scene in which he sings Mozart.
 When Astrid thinks that he has brain matter on his tie, for a second, I thought that when he licks it off, it seriously